-Invoice Date Invoice # Vendor Invoice Amount Amount Charged to Project Description & Reason for Charge Great Expense Category Notes Total:
+Invoice Date Invoice # Vendor Invoice Amount Amount Charged to Project Description & Reason for Charge Grant Expense Category Notes Total:

-- 4. A detailed report of actual work performed by each agency and contractor staff person must be provided with reimbursement requests for CAP Operating, CAP Project, Technical Assistance funding, and Federal Aid Program (CMAQ and RSTP) administered by DRPT.
-The report should detail all work performed by each project staff during the time period covered by the charged expenses, and should include meetings and webinars attended, promotional events conducted, details of assistance provided to commuters, details of assistance provided to employers, documents and advertisements created, social media activities, marketing activities, etc. - 5.
-Recipients of FTA 5310 funding for Mobility Management must also provide the updated mobility management work plan detailing progress toward the agency's mobility management goals.
-The mobility management work plan spreadsheets must be submitted with the reimbursement request in OLGA on at least a quarterly basis following the dates listed below.

-6. For 5311 Operating Assistance or any other type of reimbursement request that is supported by an excel spreadsheet, the recipient must also provide a general ledger or other financial system report that validates the amounts listed on the excel spreadsheet.
+- 4. A detailed report of actual work performed by each agency and contractor staff person must be provided with claims for CAP Operating, CAP Project, Technical Assistance funding, and Federal Aid Program (CMAQ and RSTP) administered by DRPT.
+The report should detail all work performed by each project staff during the period covered by the charged expenses and should include meetings and webinars attended, promotional events conducted, details of assistance provided to commuters, details of assistance provided to employers, documents and advertisements created, social media activities, marketing activities, etc. - 5.
+For 5311 Operating Assistance or any other type of claim that is supported by an excel spreadsheet, the recipient must also provide a general ledger or other financial system report that validates the amounts listed on the excel spreadsheet.
 If the amounts on the GL or other financial system reports do not match the amounts on the excel spreadsheet, the recipient must provide "crosswalk" documentation showing why there is a variance.
 Note: Please do not send in canceled checks or receipts to support all of your state transit operating expenses.
 DRPT Program Managers will contact you should they require support in addition to that specified above.